wazuh/wazuh-documentation/source/installation-guide/index.rst

 The following sections will focus on the installation of the Wazuh components on the server side, the instructions on how to install the Wazuh agents can be found :ref:`here <installation_agents>`.

 This installation guide will show how to install Wazuh manager along with Open Distro for Elasticsearch, Filebeat-OSS, and Open Distro for Elasticsearch Kibana.
 Alternativaly Wazuh can be installed with the Elastic Stack components.
-To learn more about this process and other installation alternatives, visit the :ref:`alternative installation methods <other_installation_methods>` section.
+To learn more about this process and other installation alternatives, visit the :ref:`alternative installation methods <other_installation_alternatives>` section.

 Deployment types
 ----------------